SomilBansalQA/Coach2/README.md

 mvn clean verify -D
 test="TestCoachCheckOut.java" -Dcursor="1"

-#here Cusror=1 means that it check the credit card which is at position 1 in USCreditCardDetails.xls
+#here Cusror=1 means that it test the credit card which is at position 1 in USCreditCardDetails.xls